yanaga/opes/README.md

 **opes** is an attempt to aid developers in Brazil to focus on more important problems, rather than implementing this kind of code one more time. **opes** is tested and used in production code in many projects, and hopefully will be in your project from now on.

-We currently have implementations for CPF, CNPJ, CPF/CNPJ, CEP and CNS.
+We currently have implementations for CPF, CNPJ, CPF/CNPJ, CEP, CNS, Email and Uf.

 **opes** is available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22opes%22).